UserUnknownFactor/pebutcher/README.md

 pebutcher, Portable Executable reader and alteration module

-This project is a fork from the awesome pefile project : https://github.com/erocarrera/pefile
+This project is based on the awesome [pefile project](https://github.com/erocarrera/pefile).

 ## Features